diogoaurelio/schedoscopeWiki/Kafka-Export.md

 - `zookeeperHosts`: domain names or IP addresses of the hosts in the Zookeeper cluster which Kafka operates on (mandatory)
 - `replicationFactor`: the replication factor to use on the target topic.
 Defaults to 1
 - `numPartitions`: the number of partitions to divide the target topic into.
 Defaults to 3
+- `exportSalt: the salt to use for MD5-hashing of view fields and parameters marked with `isPrivacySensitive`.
+Defaults to the config setting `schedoscope.export.salt`.
 - `producerType`: indicates whether to use a synchronous (`sync`) or asynchronous producer (`async`) to write to the target topic.
 Defaults to synchronous
 - `cleanupPolicy`: indicates whether log compaction is enabled for the topic (`compact`).
 Defaults to a `delete` policy.
 - `compressionCodec`: indicicates whether compression is to be applied during export and which codec to use.
 Can be `none`, `snappy`, or `gzip`(default)